 D'Amore-McKim offers application fee waivers to applicants that meet specific criteria.
 You can review the policy on the Graduate Application FAQ web page.

-Northeastern University and D'Amore-McKim offers and partners with organizations that provide a variety of scholarships and fellowships to foster diversity and inclusion.
-Examples of these include the Deloitte Foundation Accounting Scholars Program, The Dr. Martin Luther King Jr. Graduate Fellowship, Graduate Accounting DEI Fellowship, Prospansica MBA Scholarship, Posse MBA Scholarship and the Reach Out MBA Fellowship.
+Northeastern and D'Amore-McKim offer and partner with organizations that provide scholarships and fellowships to foster diversity and inclusion.
+This program is eligible for scholarships such as the Deloitte Foundation Accounting Scholars Program, Graduate Accounting DEI Fellows, and Dr. Martin Luther King, Jr. Graduate Fellowships.

 Curriculum